 - Reach out to other family and friends for support or a cheerful conversation.

-- Connect with other caregivers.
-Join a support group that you attend alone.
-Ask the healthcare team/nurse for recommendations at the oncologist’s office.
+- Connect with other caregivers, join a support group that you attend alone, and ask the healthcare team/nurse for recommendations at the oncologist’s office.

 Know that you and your partner are not alone.
 About one in eight men will be diagnosed with prostate cancer in their lifetime, but the survival rate is high.
 Every prostate cancer journey is unique, and there may be bumps and obstacles along the way.
 But despite prostate cancer, both you and your partner can go on to live fulfilling lives together.